HOLY FAMILY CHURCH

 - Options for fixed incomes, including charitable giving

 - Protection of Catholic United Financial, a company with more than 130 years of stability and success Parishioners that are interested in those great interest rates or other questions about their finances can contact: Lisa at email@example.com or (218)204-1430.

 After meeting with the family, the Funeral Home coordinates almost all aspects of the funeral.
 The Funeral Home director calls the church (Aggie Lacore, St. James Business Administrator) to arrange a date and time for the funeral Mass, a time for the family to meet with Fr.
 David Forsman (St. James Catholic Church, Aitkin, MN) prior to the day of the Funeral Mass, communicates the approximate number of people expected to attend the Mass and whether or not the family would like a luncheon after Mass.

 The Funeral Home collects and coordinates payment to the florist, musician and singer; brings the programs or remembrance booklets, flowers and guestbook to the church; reserves rows in the church for family, sets up guest book and greets guests.

 The funeral luncheon typically consists of: sandwiches (turkey and ham), potato chips, pickles, cake, coffee and lemonade.
-At times, families have had a caterer deliver food to the church – when this is the case, please communicate that to Church Secretary.
+At times, families have had a caterer deliver food to the church – when this is the case, please communicate that to Aggie Lacore.
 Ladies of the parish will still serve the lunch and provide cake and beverages.
 Due to State Health Dept. Guidelines, we ask families to refrain from bringing any home-prepared food.